 Prepare to File

-- Income Documents: Gather your income documents (IRS Forms W2, 1099 and any other records of your income and expenses) and remember to include the income even if you did not receive a IRS Form W-2 or 1099.
+- Income Documents: Gather your income documents (IRS Forms W2, 1099 and any other records of your income and expenses) and remember to include the income even if you did not receive an IRS Form W-2 or 1099.

 - Deduction and Credit Information: Home mortgage interest, property taxes, day care, and education expenses are common deductions and credits.

-- Prior Year Tax Return: You will need the personal identification number (PIN) you used or the adjusted gross income from that return
+- Prior Year Tax Return: You will need the personal identification number (PIN) you used or the adjusted gross income from that return.

 - Birthdays: You will need the birth dates for you, your spouse and your dependents.